slatron/slatron.github.io/_posts/2021-04-29-exhuming-mccarthy-2.md

 - McCarty Hearing Clip

 ### Faithful Cover?
-Np and I don't think this category matters much anymore.
+No and I don't think this category matters much anymore.
 I don't know exactly how "faithful" I should be on these.
 Reeally I just have to make the base tracks I can do with what I got.
 No more of this.

 ### Learnings
 - Can't do something with a motown beat without overtaiking that robot.
 I had to reprogram most of the drums on this one.